Particular/docs.particular.net/monitoring/custom-checks/legacy/index.md

 For example, custom checks can include checking that a third-party service provider is accessible from the endpoint host, verifying that resources required by the endpoint are above a defined minimum threshold, and more.

-As mentioned above, there are two types of custom checks.
+There are two types of custom checks: custom checks, and period checks.

 ### Custom check